Walk. Ride. Rodeo.: Production

 On July 29, 2018, it was announced that production had begun on a new Netflix film entitled Walk Ride Rodeo about the life of paralyzed rodeo champion Amberley Snyder.
 It was also announced that Missi Pyle, Spencer Locke, Bailey Chase, Sherri Shepherd, Raleigh Cain, Mitchell Hoog, and John-Paul Howard would star in the film.

 Principal photography began in New Mexico in July 2018.

 Stunts

 Snyder acted as her own stunt double for all of the post-crash riding sequences in the film, while her younger sister Autumn performed the pre-crash stunts.
+Snyder's barrel-racing horse, Power, plays itself in the film.